mit-racecar/racecar_simulator/README.md

 #### Topics

+`joy_topic`: The topic to listen to for joystick commands.

 `drive_topic`: The topic to listen to for autonomous driving.

-`joy_topic`: The topic to listen to for joystick commands.

 `map_topic`: The topic to listen to for maps to use for the simulated scan.

+`joint_states_topic`: The topic to publish the joint states to.

+`scan_topic`: The topic to publish the simulated scan to.

 `pose_topic`: The topic to listen to for instantly setting the position of the car.

 `pose_rviz_topic`: The topic to listen to for instantly setting the position of the car with Rviz's "2D Pose Estimate" tool.

-`scan_topic`: The topic to publish the simulated scan to.
+`odom_topic`: The topic to publish the odometry to.

 `distance_transform_topic`: The topic to publish a distance transform to for visualization (see the implimentation section below).